An official website of the United States government

 Guests over the age of 18 are required to have valid government issued photo identification on their person at all times while on the installation.

-All guests must have a valid request in the system for base admittance.
+All non-escorted guests must have a valid request in the system for base admittance.
 Typically, these requests are placed through the Base Authorization and Visit Request (BAVR) Web page.
 All non-sponsored guests who do not possess a CAC must undergo a background check for local, state, and federal criminal history records.

 Accessing the base is a privilege that may be revoked or suspended at any time by the commanding officer of the installation.
 Upon expiration of NBK credentials, or termination or resignation of employment, NBK credentials are to be returned to the appropriate VCC in person, placed in the locked drop boxes at certain exit gates, or handed over to NBK gate guards.
 These badges are not to be returned to the company/organization nor handed over to a company/organization supervisor as they are property of the federal government.